jaggarwal20/kickstarter-analysis/README.md

 The data has limitations as the currency for each goal varies globally, and the data was not coverted into a standard currency to properly compare the range of successful, failed, and canceled plays.
 The data could be dispalyed in a stacked percentage bar chart, or multiple pie charts.
 <a name="Resources"></a>
 ## 4.0 Resources
-exceljet.net - learn how to write a countifs statement
+exceljet.net - how to write a countifs statement support.microsoft.com - how to sort columns and rows in a pivot table